dkleftogi/AmpliSolve/README.md

 ```

-You will see the following commands in the terminal
+You will see two commands similar to the following:

 ```
 cc -I /Users/dkleftog/boost_1_61_0 -o AmpliSolvePreProVC AmpliSolvePreProVC.cpp -std=c++0x -lstdc++